dominservice/conversations/README.md

 ./run-tests.sh
 ```

+### Continuous Integration

+This package uses GitHub Actions for continuous integration and continuous deployment (CI/CD).
+The workflow includes:

+- Running tests on multiple PHP versions (8.1, 8.2, 8.3) and Laravel versions (9.*, 10.*, 11.*)
+- Code style checking with PHP_CodeSniffer (PSR-12)
+- Static analysis with PHPStan
+- Automated releases when tags are pushed

+The CI/CD pipeline ensures that all code changes are thoroughly tested before being merged into the main branch.
+You can see the workflow configuration in the `.github/workflows/ci-cd.yml` file.

 ## Usage Examples

 Here are some common usage examples.
 For more detailed examples, see the [Examples & Usage Guide](README-EXAMPLES.md).